llancruzz/hogwarts-api/README.md

 ### Future Features

-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+- Chat messages to allow users to interact with each other.
+- Share button post, to allow users to share their posts on other social media such as Facebook, Twitter and so on.

 ## Testing

-A separate testing document has been created as [TESTING.md]() A coverage testing document report has been created as [COVERAGE.md](COVERAGE.md)
+A separate testing document has been created as [TESTING.md](TESTING.md) A coverage testing document report has been created as [COVERAGE.md](COVERAGE.md)

 ## Technologies Used